tscmacdonald/sydney-village-carols/readme.md

 # Sydney Village Carols
+This is a book of music of traditional English Village Carols, mainly collected from Sheffield and Derbyshire.
+The arrangements are mostly copyright by Ian Russel, but permission has been given for inclusion in this book and use for carol-singings in Sydney.

-Contains the Sydney Village Carols songbook PDFs and the source files used to build it.
+This repository contains the current editions of the carol books and all source files used to build them with Lilypond and LaTeX.
 Two PDFs are provided:
 * A print file with higher quality cover art and a 5mm offset for printing and binding as a book
 * A web file with lower quality cover art and no offset.